MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 Each table tab displays more information than **Top results** tab along two different dimensions:

-- If the quick find view for the table has more than six **View Columns**, then all columns are displayed in the table tab, compared to up to 6 columns shown in **Top results** tab.
+- If the quick find view for the table has more than six **View Columns**, then all columns are displayed in the table tab, compared to up to six columns shown in **Top results** tab.
 - All matching rows for the table are accessible in the table specific tab as an infinitely scrollable list.